CamilleBC/web-discovery/README.md

 	- **class** and **extends** syntax to construct new objects
 	- arrow functions
 	- block-scoped variables using **let**
-- Understing the scopes in OO languages, using *this.* , *bind()* functions in class constructors for recursive calls, etc.
+- Understanding the scopes in OO languages, using *this.* , *bind()* functions in class constructors for recursive calls, etc.
 - Understanding and using objects and prototypes in Javascript.
 - Reference checks (*===*) vs value checks (*==*).
 - ... ***TO-DO***